 1. Policy Statement

-1.1 The UK Club is committed to ensuring that in its business activities, it complies with the spirit as well as specific provisions of all laws and regulations for anti-money laundering practice in all the countries or territories in which it operates.
+1.1.
+The UK P&I Club is committed to ensuring that in its business activities it complies with the spirit as well as specific provisions of all laws and regulations for anti-money laundering practice in all the countries or territories in which it operates.

-2.1 The Board of the UK Club is ultimately accountable for ensuring that the UK Club, its Managers, Thomas Miller (Bermuda) Ltd (“TMB”) and the Managers’ London Agents, Thomas Miller P&I Ltd (“TM P&I”) as the Club’s Appointed Representative have appropriate anti-money laundering controls and risk management worldwide, as part of the responsibilities imposed by the UK Club’s UK regulator, the Financial Services Authority (“FSA”).
-The FSA expects to see a robust, risk based framework for anti money-laundering controls in the business of the UK Club, as part of its focus on the adequacy of senior management control systems for countering the risk of financial crime.
+2.1.
+The Boards of UK (Europe) and UK (London) are ultimately accountable for ensuring that UK (Europe) and UK (London), and their Managers, Thomas Miller P&I (Europe) Ltd (“TM P&I (E)”), as UK (Europe)’s Appointed Representative, have appropriate anti-money laundering controls and risk management worldwide, as part of the responsibilities imposed by UK (Europe)’s and UK (London)’s UK conduct regulator, the Financial Conduct Authority (“FCA”).
+The FCA expects to see a robust, risk based framework for anti-money laundering controls in the business of UK (Europe) and UK (London), as part of its focus on the adequacy of senior management control systems for countering the risk of financial crime.
 Increasingly, money laundering is seen as being a global issue affecting all countries to varying degrees, with many countries having now signed up to international treaties and agreements.

-2.2 TM P&I is the FSA Appointed Representative of the UK Club and in this capacity, is obliged to ensure compliance with anti-money laundering procedures by the UK Club.
+2.3.
+TM P&I (E) is the FCA Appointed Representative of UK (Europe) and in this capacity is obliged to ensure compliance with anti-money laundering procedures by UK (Europe).

-2.4 There is a requirement under SYSC 3.2.6 of the FSA Handbook for regulated firms to take reasonable care to establish and maintain effective systems and controls for compliance with applicable requirements and standards under the regulatory system and for countering the risk that the firm might be used to further financial crime.
+2.5.
+There is a requirement under SYSC 3.2.6 of the FCA Handbook for regulated firms to take reasonable care to establish and maintain effective systems and controls for compliance with applicable requirements and standards under the regulatory system and for countering the risk that the firm might be used to further financial crime.

-2.5.1 To protect the reputation of the UK Club by ensuring there are adequate controls to deter and detect money laundering and to protect its business and that of TMB and of TM P&I and their employees from allegations of money laundering (including any offence connected with money laundering) and any possible criminal or civil actions.
+2.6.1.
+To protect the reputation of the UK P&I Club by ensuring there are adequate controls to deter and detect money laundering and to protect its business and that of the Managers and their employees from allegations of money laundering (including any offence connected with money laundering) and any possible criminal or civil actions.

-2.5.2 To define the respective roles and responsibilities of the UK Club, TMB and TM P&I in respect of anti-money laundering compliance and to develop in partnership an effective infrastructure of anti-money laundering controls and reporting around the UK Club.
+2.6.2.
+To define the respective roles and responsibilities of the UK P&I Club, the Managers in respect of anti-money laundering compliance and to develop in partnership an effective infrastructure of anti-money laundering controls and reporting around the UK P&I Club.

-3.1 This policy is aimed at ensuring compliance with internationally recognised practices, standards and regulation for the prevention of money laundering.
-It is based on the recommendations of the FATF, EC Directives and relevant regulatory and legal requirements impacting on the UK Club.
-The policy applies to the UK Club and its staff, any company whose accounts are consolidated with those of the UK Club for the purposes of financial reporting, and TMB and TM P&I, who have their own policies and procedures in place.
+3.1.
+This policy is aimed at ensuring compliance with internationally recognised practices, standards and regulation for the prevention of money laundering.
+It is based on the recommendations of the FATF, EU Directives and relevant regulatory and legal requirements impacting the UK P&I Club.
+The policy applies to the UK P&I Club and its staff, any company whose accounts are consolidated with those of the UK P&I Club for the purposes of financial reporting, and the Managers, which have their own policies and procedures in place.

 4. Corporate Objectives